fbeaufume/keybout/README.md

 ## Usage

-Prerequisites: Node.js 10+, Angular CLI 7 (install with `npm install -g @angular/cli`), Java 8+, Maven 3.5+.
+Prerequisites: Java 8+, Maven 3.5+, Node.js 10+ with NPM

-To start the frontend, run `ng serve` in `keybout-frontend` or use your IDE.
+To start the frontend locally, run `npm install` then `ng serve` in `keybout-frontend` or use your IDE.

-To start the backend, run `mvn spring-boot:run` in `keybout-backend` or use your IDE.
+To start the backend locally, run `mvn spring-boot:run` in `keybout-backend` or use your IDE.

-To build a single fat jar containing the whole application, run `mvn package -Pfull` from the home folder then use `keybout-backend/target/keybout-backend.jar`.
+To build a single deployable fat jar containing the whole application, run `mvn package -Pfull` from the home folder then use `keybout-backend/target/keybout-backend.jar`.
 Omit `-Pfull` if you prefer to separate the fontend and backend packages.